The Adults in Scouting

 Beaver Section Leader Lisa Reynolds

-Cub Section Leader Mark Bower
+Cub Section Leader Mark Bower and Erica Gilchrist

 Scout Section LeaderMike Bailey

-Group Secretary Laura Callaghan
+Group Secretary Jacqui Byrne

 Group TreasurerPhil Hughes

-The Executive Committee exists to support the Group Scout Leader in meeting the responsibilities of their appointment.
-The Group Executive Committee plays a vital role in the running of a Scout Group.
-Executive Committees make decisions and carry out administrative tasks to ensure that the best quality Scouting can be delivered to young people in the Group.
-The executive team is supported by volunteers and leaders that make up the Executive Committee and are the trustees of Mynydd Isa Scout Group.
-More information about the Group Executive can be found here: The Group Executive Committee | Scouts.
+The Group Trustee Board exists to support the Group Lead Volunteer in meeting the responsibilities of their appointment.
+The Group Trustee Board plays a vital role in the running of a Scout Group.
+Trustee Boards make decisions and carry out administrative tasks to ensure that the best quality Scouting can be delivered to young people in the Group.
+More information about the Group Trustee Board and how it works can be found here: The Group Trustee Board | Scouts.

 The Group Executive Team and Trustee Board